-Course Course Program Outcomes Program Specific Outcomes
+Course Program Specific Outcomes

-Outcomes PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+Outcomes PO1 PO2 PSO1 PSO2

-CO1 3 3 3 3 - - - 2 2 2 2 2 1 1
+CO1 3 3 3 3 - - - 2 2 2 2 2 - -

 CO2 3 3 3 3 - - - - 2 2 2 2 - 2

 CO3 3 2 2 - - 2 2 2 2 2 3 2 2 -

 CO4 3 3 2 2 3 - 3 3 - 2 2 2 2 -

-Course Title /FRENCH-II (FLS107)
+Course Title Code /FRENCH-II (FLS107)

 Course Type: Allied Elective

 Course Nature: Audit (University Compulsory)

 L-T-P Structure (1-1-0)

 Credits 0

 Objectives At the end of the course, students will be able to Recognize numbers and tell their age using numbers.
 Tell and ask time in 12 hour and 24-hour format Learn Basic vocabulary that can be used to discuss the weather and seasons Identify colors, professions and adjectives in French and describing different people and objects using these three.
 Describe orally and in writing themselves, their family and their friends.
 Use reflexive verbs to describe daily routine.
 Identify key details in a short, highly-contextualized audio text dealing with a familiar topic, relying on repetition and extra linguistic support when needed.
 Provide basic information about familiar situations and topics of interest Express or/and justify opinions using equivalents of different verbs Differentiate certain patterns of behavior in the cultures of the French-speaking world and the student's native culture

-Course Outcome Mapping CO1: Use listening and speaking skills in a variety of small and large group activities Skill Development CO2: Write basic descriptive paragraphs with clear topic sentences and supporting detail Skill Development CO3: Analyze reading segments on a diverse number of cultural topics Skill Development 203.
-That year reading segments on a diverse number of cultural topics Skill Development CO4: Use reflexive verbs to describe daily routine.
+Course Outcome Mapping CO1: Use listening and speaking skills in a variety of small and large group activities Skill Development CO2: Write basic descriptive paragraphs with clear topic sentences and supporting detail Skill Development CO3: Analyze reading segments on a diverse number of cultural topics Skill Development , , , , , , , , , , , , , , , , , , , Skill Development CO4: Use reflexive verbs to describe daily routine.
 CO5: Learn the usage of appropriate grammatical structures which include beginning-level vocabulary, and verb conjugations Skill Development Skill Development CO6: Learn Basic vocabulary that can be used to discuss the weather and seasons

-Unit 1- Se présenter (1)
+Unit 1- Se 121emeter121r (1)